tohas1986/linux/Documentation/RCU/checklist.rst

 5. If call_rcu() or call_srcu() is used, the callback function will be called from softirq context.
 In particular, it cannot block.
-	If you need the callback to block, run that code in a workqueue handler scheduled from the callback.
-The queue_rcu_work() function does this for you in the case of call_rcu().

 6. Since synchronize_rcu() can block, it cannot be called from any sort of irq context.
 The same rule applies